 The LEAD curriculum focuses on organizational leadership, competency-based curriculum development, faculty development, residency and fellowship program administration, scholarship and career development.
 The curriculum is paced over three educational conferences, with additional group activities, readings and project work expected between conferences.

-The call for applications to APPD Leadership in Educational Academic Development (APPD LEAD) is now closed for Cohort 9.
+The call for applications to APPD Leadership in Educational Academic Development (APPD LEAD) for Cohort 10 will open on February 2, 2022.

 Application information, instructions and online forms can be found on APPLY2LEAD.